 If you are also stuck at the Google verification window, the following guide will help.
 Today, we have compiled a step-by-step procedure to perform Samsung Galaxy S7 remove google account lock.

-- Part 1: How to Remove Samsung Galaxy S7/S8/S9 Google Acoount Lock
+- Part 1: How to Remove Samsung Galaxy S7/S8/S9 Google Account Lock [Support Android 11]

 - Part 2: Is there A Way to Bypass Samsung Galaxy S7/S8/S9 without Computer

-Part 1: How to Remove Samsung Galaxy S7/S8/S9 Google Acoount Lock
+Part 1: How to Remove Samsung Galaxy S7/S8/S9 Google Account Lock

 To bypass Google account verification, you'll need a third-party software.
 While several tools can help you get the job done, we recommend using PassFab Android Unlocker.
 It is a dedicated tool that'll help you with Samsung Galaxy S7 remove Google account lock without any hassle.
 The tool offers an easy-to-use interface that'll make it easier for everyone to get past the FRP verification step and instantly unlock the device.